wp-plugins/simple-al-slider/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create new project
 4. Upload images using upload button in "Slider" tab
-5. Add texts using "create new text" button on "Texts" tab
+5. Add elements using "create new element" button on "Elements" tab
 3. Get codes from "Paste Code" tab and insert into page/post/template.

 == Frequently Asked Questions ==